tomdaweiqq/drupal-gratis-theme/README.txt

 things.
 It's also aimed at a casual Drupal user who has some familiarity with building sites.
 This theme also does not require any base theme.

+-- Theme Dependency!! --

+If you opt to use the built in touch friendly responsive menu for Gratis, you'll need to download and enable the jQuery Update Module (https://drupal.org/project/jquery_update) and then set it to at least jQuery 1.7 or later.
+Once jQuery Update is installed, visit /admin/config/development/jquery_update to set your options.
+As of July, 2013, I would recommend the 2.x-dev branch cof jQuery Update.

 -- CONFIGURATION --

 - Configure theme settings in Administration > Appearance > Settings >